 There are two types of courses in this category: Academic Skills (AS), which aim to develop skills to take content courses offered in English, and Intensive Studies (IS), which are content courses offered in English.
 Both JS and OS are required to take 6 courses (12 credits) of Intensive Studies (IS) courses with the aim to acquire basic knowledge of Japanese culture.
 JS will take 2 credits in each of the fall and winter quarters of the first year, and 2 credits in the spring quarter of the second year.
 OS will take 2 credits in each of the fall, winter, and spring quarters of the first year.
 Students are allowed to take courses in Optional English beyond the required 6 courses.

 These courses are designed for a small number of students to actively engage in reading and discussion about a specific topic for the purpose of learning approaches to cultural studies and obtaining perspectives and skills to develop their own field of research.
-Both Japanese and overseas students in the 2nd year and above can select courses from this category to fulfill at least 16 credits.
+Both Japan and overseas students in the 2nd year and above can select courses from this category to fulfill at least 16 credits.
 Students also have the option of selecting Semester Seminar courses offered in Transcultural Studies or other Theoretical Configurations.

 Both JS and OS will jointly work on group research and presentations by using English language on specialized fields pursued by the semester group to which they belong.
 Students will stimulate one another and explore their interests through the process of engaging in thematic research, study retreats, research reports, etc, while furthering their specialty and engaging in creative discussions.
 JS will take for 2years which is from the 3rd year to the 4th year.
 OS will take for 2 years which is from Spring Quarter of the 2nd year to Winter Quarter of the 4th year.